- Equipment/Career Information

 - Florida Fish & Wildlife Conservation Commission (FFWCC) – Wildlife & Habitats (Species Profiles, Managed Species, Imperiled Species, Nonnative Species [see this list of species], Invasive Species, Wildlife Assistance, Living With Wildlife)

 - North American Envirothon – Curriculum Guidelines:http://www.envirothon.org/the-competition/curriculum-guidelines

 Questions pertaining to the park will be on written tests.
-CB Smith Park is the site for the 2016 Regional Event.
 For more information on the park, click here.

-EXAMPLE TESTS PROVIDED BY THE NORTH AMERICAN ENVIROTHON WEBSITE - http://www.envirothon.org/the-competition/test-writing
+EXAMPLE TESTS PROVIDED BY THE NORTH AMERICAN ENVIROTHON WEBSITE - (examples of the North American test questions, not necessarily regional or state)

 All study packets are suggested topics, concepts and areas of interest.
 Questions are directly taken from the Key Points, Study Packets and/or websites.
 Category Key Points and Study Packets are the same used for the Florida Envirothon.
 Websites are those suggested by the test makers of the Southeast Regional Envirothon.